Is Dairy Farming Cruel To Cows? Here’s What You Need To Know

 For more information on cow intelligence and sentience, please review this article and scientific study.
 There is no doubt that cows are feeling beings that can suffer and experience pain, and we must stop pretending otherwise to justify their abuse.

-Small dairy farms often play upon this myth, telling that because of their smaller scale of operations they are doing things the “right” way, while bigger farms are doing them the “wrong” way.
+Small dairy farms often play upon this myth, telling that because of their smaller scale of operations they are doing things the “right” way, while bigger farms are the real villains doing them the “wrong” way.

-They try to convince us that because they have the ability to have a more personal relationship with the animals they exploit, they couldn’t possibly be doing anything wrong or inhumane.
+They try to convince us that because they have the ability to have a more personal relationship with the animals they exploit, they couldn’t possibly be doing anything unethical.

 Nothing Humane About Forced Impregnation

-Let’s get one thing straight: cows do not make milk because “that’s what they’re here for”, or because they are milk machines.
-This is an outdated myth that needs to be burned down.
+Let’s get one thing straight: Cows do not make milk because “that’s what they’re here for,” or because they are milk machines.
 They make milk because they are mothers; on dairy farms cows are forcibly impregnated year after year so that they will begin lactating.
 Once they are lactating, humans steal their babies from them and take the breastmilk for themselves to profit off of instead.

-Sometimes they are forcibly impregnated by human hand and bull semen through artificial insemination (let’s not act like this is not disgusting, disturbing and incredibly violating), and sometimes by the females being forced to endure sexual intercourse with males – forcing nonconsensual sexual acts onto another species.
+Sometimes they are forcibly impregnated by human hand and bull semen through artificial insemination (let’s not act like this is not disgusting, disturbing and incredibly violating), and sometimes by females being forced to endure sexual intercourse with males.
+Humans managing non-consensual sex acts between other species should not be something we stand for.

-To quote pattrice jones, they point out when it comes to animals being used in animal agriculture that “Love matches are not allowed, and no animal may opt out of compulsory heterosexuality.”
-When interviewed on the Unruly Podcast, pattrice added: “Cows in the dairy industry may form bonds and relationships with the others that they are around.
+On episode number 72 of the Unruly Podcast, jones points out that when it comes to animals being used in animal agriculture, “Love matches are not allowed, and no animal may opt out of compulsory heterosexuality.”
+They add that “Cows in the dairy industry may form bonds and relationships with the others that they are around.
 But they can’t even count on these relationships.
 Their friends and family members are subject to being removed – and even killed – at any moment.”

 Calves used by the dairy industry (on all dairy farms, large are small) are babies.
-They have mothers that care for them and feel a strong bond with them.
+They have mothers that care for them and are strongly bonded to them after carrying them for 9 months, just like a human would.
 But in the eyes of the dairy industry, they are seen as “waste” and “trash”.
 It is obvious because most males in the dairy industry are discarded; their young bodies are to be used for “veal” or cheap “beef” because they cannot lactate and produce breast milk like females can.
 And before they are discarded, they are separated from their mothers, 97% of them just 24 hours after being born.

 Which brings me to my next point about the young female calves of the dairy industry.
 Yes, they are separated from their mothers as well, and yes, their futures are just as grim, but the suffering is prolonged – they will grow up (and not really at all, they are slaughtered at just a sliver of the age they could naturally live to) and be forcibly impregnated just like their mothers.